faiface/blog/content/post/how-i-built-audio-lib-composite-pattern.md

 Hoshi's [Oto](https://godoc.org/github.com/hajimehoshi/oto) library and MP3 decoding depends on his [go-mp3](https://github.com/hajimehoshi/go-mp3) package.

-The library is built heavily around the composite pattern, for a great good.
+The library is built around the composite pattern, for a great good.
 Let's take a look!

 ### The `Streamer` interface